victortoday/peer_production_course/assignment_submission/adaptation_paper/Sifan_Adaptation_Paper.md

 2. The online judge was good enough for them, and they want more users to join and offer feedbacks because different people would have different viewpoints which could help them to improve the online judge in various ways.

-3. Most contributors of this project were senior students, and they were afraid of being too busy to contribute after the graduation.
+3. Most contributors of this project were senior students, and they were afraid of being too busy to continue contribution after the graduation.

-4. They are using Subversion([SVN](https://subversion.apache.org)) to track versions, and this can encourage more people to contribute codes in that everyone can see the contributors.[2]
+4. They are using Subversion([SVN](https://subversion.apache.org)) to track versions, and they thought that this can encourage more people to contribute codes in that if everyone can see the contribution history, people are more likely to share their skills.[2]

 5. As mentioned in the second reason, they thought highly of their online judge, so they wanted to share their codes with the world and "show off".